gexiaomiao/Spider-Mo/README.md

 Spider-Mo will tell you the top 10 communities that was built by coffee.

--	Most of the communities are build by the hub users, which reflect the topic social network is a scale-free network.
+-	Most of the communities are build by the hub users, which indicate the topic social network is a scale-free network.
 -	Few communities show the pattern of random graph.

 ![topcommunities](github/topcommunities.png)